circleci/circleci-docs/jekyll/_ccie/quick-start.md

 experience extremely similar to using circleci.com, so much of the information in the [docs](https://circleci.com/docs/) and [support forum](https://discuss.circleci.com) for circleci.com are applicable.
-There are a few potentially confusing differences between CircleCI Enterpise and circleci.com though, so this guide provides a starting point specifically for users of Enterprise.
+There are a few potentially confusing differences between CircleCI Enterprise and circleci.com though, so this guide provides a starting point specifically for users of Enterprise.

 Let's quickly cover a few of the first things you might want to try on CircleCI Enterprise.
 If you